spaceoden/darknewtab/README.md

 ### Where?
 Install it manually:
 1. clone master or download zip and extract
-1. load as unpacked on dev mode enabled extenstions page
+1. load as unpacked on dev mode enabled chrome://extensions/ page

 ### Changelog
 * v1.3 - Removed "Dark New Tab" text from tab